Adyen/adyen-react-native/docs/Configuration.md

 ### DropIn component

-- **showPreselectedStoredPaymentMethod** - Determines whether to enable preselected stored payment method view step.
+- **showPreselectedStoredPaymentMethod** - Determines whether to enable the preselected stored payment method view step.
 Defaults to `true`.
 - **skipListWhenSinglePaymentMethod** - Determines whether to enable skipping payment list step when there is only one non-instant payment method.
 Defaults to `false`.

 ### Card component